Collective action problem: Structural solutions

 Structural solutions change the rules of the game either through modifying the social dilemma or removing the dilemma altogether.
 Field research on conservation behaviour has shown that selective incentives in the form of monetary rewards are effective in decreasing domestic water and electricity use.
 Furthermore, numerous experimental and case studies show that cooperation is more likely based on a number of factors, including whether or not individuals have the ability to monitor the situation, to punish or "sanction" defectors, if they are legitimized by external political structures to cooperate and self-organize, can communicate with one another and share information, know one another, have effective arenas for conflict resolution, and are managing social and ecological systems that have well-defined boundaries or are easily monitorable.
 Yet implementation of reward and punishment systems can be problematic for various reasons.
 First, there are significant costs associated with creating and administering sanction systems.
 Providing selective rewards and punishments requires support institutions to monitor the activities of both cooperators and non-cooperators, which can be quite expensive to maintain.
 Second, these systems are themselves public goods because one can enjoy the benefits of a sanctioning system without contribution to its existence.
 The police, army, and judicial system will fail to operate unless people are willing to pay taxes to support them.
 This raises the question if many people want to contribute to these institutions.
 Experimental research suggests that particularly low trust individuals are willing to invest money in punishment systems.
 A considerable portion of people are quite willing to punish non-cooperators even if they personally do not profit.
 Some researchers even suggest that altruistic punishment is an evolved mechanism for human cooperation.
 A third limitation is that punishment and reward systems might undermine people's voluntary cooperative intention.
 Some people get a "warm glow" from cooperation and the provision of selective incentives might crowd out their cooperative intention.
 Similarly the presence of a negative sanctioning system might undermine voluntary cooperation.
 Some research has found that punishment systems decrease the trust that people have in others.
 Other research has found that graduated sanctions, where initial punishments have low severity, make allowances for unusual hardships, and allow the violator to reenter the trust of the collective, have been found to support collective resource management and increase trust in the system.
+Longitudinal research has suggested that the temporal effectiveness of monitoring and punishment based solutions are mediated by perceptions of fairness, including both distributional concerns as well as procedural ones.